Mary Berry Beef Ragu

 • 1 tbsp sun-dried tomato paste

-• 2 tsp chopped marjoram leaves, plus extra for garnish
+• 2 tsp chopped marjoram, plus more to serve

 • 2 bay leaves